SACRAMENTO -- Ready to buy a Patrick Beverley No. 21 Kings jersey? Not so fast.

 Fox played 31.4 minutes per game last season for the Kings and is expected to see an increase under new head coach Luke Walton.
 Bogdanovic can run the offense for bursts and the team has other in-house options.

 The team also drafted a pair of guards in Justin James and Kyle Guy in the second round.
-Whether or not either can contribute in their rookie year is unknown.
+Whether or not either can contribute in year one is unknown.

 One of the better perimeter defenders in the game, rumors have the guard looking for a three-year deal in the neighborhood of $40 million.
 That's likely too rich for the Kings blood with their current stable of guards.

-If his price comes down, the Kings might revisit Beverley as an option, but for now, it appears the team has other plans.
+If his price comes down, Sacramento might revisit Beverley as an option, but for now, it appears the team has other plans.